karios-os/docs/docs/kubernetes/index.rst

 OpenShift Without DHCP
 --------------------------

 For enterprise environments requiring **static networking** and full control over network configuration, OpenShift can be deployed on Karios without DHCP.
-This approach provides enhanced security, predictable networking, and better integration with enterprise networks.
+This approach provides predictable networking and better integration with enterprise networks.

 Prerequisites
 ~~~~~~~~~~~~~~~~~~~